Resume Optimization

 Write something like:

-Grew company social media engagement by 45% through targeted campaigns.
+Grew company social media engagement by 45% through targeted campaigns and audience optimization strategies.

 5. Not Using Action Verbs